Quinn Tupaea: Waikato

 In May 2018, Waikato signed Tupaea for their 2018 Mitre 10 Cup season at 19 years old.
 He made his first professional team debut when he made the match-day fifteen at centre during the opening match against Manawatu at Central Energy Trust Arena.
 Tupaea became a regular starter, starting in eleven from twelve appearances and scoring seven tries.
 He also was a part of Waikato's historic Ranfurly Shield victory over Taranaki and their impressive top of the table finish.
 Tupaea finished sixth equal as leading try scorer in the Mitre 10 Cup, including scoring a brace of tries against Bay of Plenty and Northland.
 At seasons end, he achieved championship success after defeating Otago in order to gain promotion back into the top division and was awarded Emerging Player of the Year at the Waikato Rugby awards.

 In an ultimately disappointing 2019 Mitre 10 Cup season for Waikato, in which the team narrowly avoided relegation to the Championship, Tupaea was a standout player for both Waikato and among all of the Mitre 10 Cup players.
 He proved to be one of the most consistently high performing centres in the competition, finishing 5th on the try-scoring table, with 7 tries in 9 games.

 Chiefs

+Tupaea playing in the 2026 Super Rugby Pacific final for the Chiefs, with Jordie Barrett in the background.

 On the back of the 2019 Mitre 10 Cup season, Tupaea was announced in the Chiefs Super Rugby squad for the 2020 Super Rugby season, at the age of 20.

+In June 2026, just before the 2026 Super Rugby Grand Final, Tupaea was announced as the Super Rugby's 2026 season Player of the Year, the second time the honour was awarded in its history.
+Tupaea, although equal on 43 points with the Highlanders' Timoci Tavatavanawai, was awarded the claim "via the tiebreaker of receiving more 'three votes' from the independent media panel across the season."
+Tupaea had also beaten out the Blues' Anton Segner, the Waratahs' Max Jorgensen, and Ben Donaldson of the Western Force.

 International career

 Tupaea made his international debut for on 3 July 2021 against Tonga at Auckland.

+Tupaea suffered a severe knee injury in 2022.